 Welcome to Stonybrook School!

-We at Stonybrook School provide a learning environment filled with rich experiences that enhance the social, emotional, intellectual, and physical development of the whole child.
+It is with great pride that I work alongside the staff in continuing to foster an educational community that promotes learning in an environment that is warm and welcoming.
+We at Stonybrook School provide a learning environment filled with rich experiences and together we encourage children to function at their highest level by providing quality educational programs that are unique to their academic, emotional, and social needs.
 Our school culture is one of respect and trust that affords our students the opportunity of risk-taking as part of the learning process.

 The Kinnelon Public Schools’ curriculum is based on the New Jersey Core Content Curriculum Standards and Common Core State Standards and values essential learning for all students.
 Our teachers exhibit high energy, genuine love for all children, and enthusiasm for professional growth.
 Faculty members have attended courses at Columbia University’s Teachers College as well as attending workshops to refine and extend their knowledge.
 We at Stonybrook School work collaboratively to analyze student work to inform instruction.
 Differentiated learning experiences address students’ needs and encourage students to engage in rigorous activities that stretch their minds.
 Teachers assess student learning using a variety of formative and summative measures.